 Woohoo!
 Today is the second anniversary of An Unrefined Vegan and I would really love to be celebrating in person with my friend, Somer, instead of virtually – but the next best thing is guest-posting on her blog, Vedged Out.
-Today I’m sharing a super easy, crazy delicious recipe for banana bread that would be absolutely perfect for sharing with a good friend over a cup of cocoa.
-No special occasion necessary.
+Today I’m sharing a super easy, very delicious recipe for banana bread that would be absolutely perfect for sharing with a good friend over a cup of cocoa, tea or coffee.
+No anniversary necessary.

 - 3 large, very ripe bananas, mashed